kvenanzi/synthetichealth/README.md

 - **Referential integrity** – patient identifiers stay consistent across every export format.
 - **Optional migration toolchain** – legacy migration simulators, analytics, and demos remain available for teams rehearsing data conversions but are no longer the primary focus of the project.

+## Documentation

+- Project docs live under `docs/` – start with `docs/README.md` for an index and `docs/implementation.md` for the active roadmap.
+- Legacy migration notes moved to the long-lived `migration` branch; see the section below for details.

 ## Quick Start

 ### Installation